 - If you hold a J-1 visa status, please pay your SEVIS fee once you receive your DS-2019 from the University of Illinois.
 The SEVIS fee can be paid on the Department of Homeland Security website (I-901 fee).
 Remember to print the receipt to present at your visa interview.

 - Schedule an appointment as early as possible for your non-immigrant entry visa with a U.S. Embassy.
-Please bring the required documents to your visa interview as listed on the embassy website.
+Bring the required documents to your visa interview as listed on the embassy website.

-- What you will need to show at the United States Port of Entry:
+- You will need to show the following documents at the United States Port of Entry:

 - Entry visa